Health and safety

 - Assist persons with disabilities to the safest area on the same floor.

 - If possible, take a flashlight, radio or cellular telephone with you.

 We encourage all residents to obtain renters insurance while living on campus.
-You can click here to find out more information on renters insurance and to get assistance with quotes.
+Learn more about renters insurance and get assistance with quotes.